morethan987/hugo_main/content/blog/pytips/index.en.md

 # --find-links specifies the folder containing the whl files
 pip install scikit_image-0.25.2-cp313-cp313-manylinux_2_17_x86_64.manylinux2014_x86_64.whl --no-index --find-links=./
 ```

+Sometimes, errors may occur during download.
+In this case, you need to go to the [pypi](https://pypi.org/) official website to check if there is a corresponding package, and then fine-tune the command to succeed in downloading.

 {{< alert icon="triangle-exclamation" cardColor="#ffcc00" textColor="#333333" iconColor="#8B6914" >}}